 Serum B12 Levels

-Vegans do not need to get their homocysteine or B12 levels checked merely because they are vegan.
-Rather, being vegan means that you should get a regular, reliable source of vitamin B12 from fortified foods and/or supplements.
+Vegans don’t need to get their B12 levels checked merely because they’re vegan.
+Rather, being vegan means that you should get a regular, reliable source of vitamin B12 from fortified foods or supplements.

 Methylmalonic Acid: Most Specific Test for B12 Status

-Methylmalonic Acid (MMA) builds up in the system when B12 status is poor.
-It is the most specific test for measuring B12 status because B12 is the only necessary co-enzyme needed to keep levels low.
+Methylmalonic acid (MMA) builds up in the system when B12 status is poor.
+It’s the most specific test for measuring B12 status because B12 is the only necessary co-enzyme needed to keep levels low.
 MMA can be measured in both the urine and the blood.
-If you want a snapshot of what your B12 status is at a given moment, then MMA is the test.
-The laboratory will tell you normal values for the specific test they are using.
-General parameters for MMA levels are listed in Vitamin B12 Metabolism-Related Lab Values.
+MMA provides a snapshot of what your B12 status is at a given moment.

-As mentioned above, for a variety of reasons, it is prudent for people to routinely have their homocysteine levels tested every 5 years after age 45.
-But unless you suspect a B12 absorption or metabolic problem, there’s no reason to get MMA or B12 levels tested if you follow the recommendations in Daily Needs.
+It’s prudent to have homocysteine levels tested after age 45.
+Unless you suspect a B12 absorption or metabolic problem, there’s no reason to get MMA or B12 levels tested if you follow the recommendations in Daily Needs.